Nariod/RustPacker/README.md

 - [ ] Port ntAPC to sysAPC with syscalls
 - [X] Write detailed doc
 - [X] Support both EXE and DLL formats
-- [X] Add semaphore/mutex support to ensure only one instance of the shellcode is running
+- [ ] Add semaphore/mutex support to ensure only one instance of the shellcode is running
-- [X] Add support for custom process target injections
 - [ ] Remove the annoying snake case warnings
 - [ ] Bump Clap from v3 to v4